Self-Adaptive Systems: A Systematic Literature Review Across Categories and Domains: Methodology

 \begin{itemize} \item Analytical: A paper in which the main contribution relies on new algorithms or mathematical theory. \item Empirical: A paper in which the main contribution is the empirical study of a software engineering technology or phenomenon. \item Technological: A paper in which the main contribution is of a technical nature. \item Methodological: A paper in which the main contribution is a coherent system of broad principles and practices to interpret or solve a problem. \item Perspectives: A paper in which the main contribution is a novel perspective on the field as a whole, or part thereof. \end{itemize}

 Once each paper was categorized, an attribute matrix for each category was developed.
 Within each category, the abstract and a pass of the full paper was read to develop an understanding of the common types of attributes for a category.
 This was done in an iterative approach.
 Once the attribute matrix was finalized, all the papers from each category were categorized using the matrix.
 This step resulted in 28 papers being discarded as irrelevant.
 Note that each category has its own attribute matrix since not all attributes apply to all categories.
-The complete matrices with the characterizations of all papers are shown at the end of the paper and summarized here: